-Lemberg's Sign & Lighting team offers turnkey solutions for all your sign and lighting needs including channel lettering, monument signs, high-rise, wayfinding, interior and exterior, lit and unlit signs.
+Lemberg's Signs & Lighting team offers turnkey solutions for all your signs and lighting needs including channel lettering, monument signs, high-rise, wayfinding, interior and exterior, lit and unlit signs.

 When Komatsu acquired Joy Global and decided that their company headquarters should continue to be located in Milwaukee off National Avenue and Miller Park Way, new brand signage was required.
 Lemberg installed monument signage and lettering that measured 30 feet in height.
 Read more about this acquisition project.

-Teamsters Local 344 teamed up with Lemberg to take advantage of their location on one of the busiest intersections in the region through brand signage and electronic messaging.
+Teamsters Local 344 teamed up with Lemberg to take advantage of their location on one of the busiest intersections in the region through brand signage and electronic message center.
 Read how the unique building design created a backdrop for a new sign.